Family Owned & Operated Since 2015

 Understanding Sleep-Related Deaths: Key Statistics

-• Stroke: 25% of all strokes happen during sleep.
+Stroke: Approximately 25% of strokes happen while individuals are asleep.

-• Sleep Apnea: Increases risk of sudden cardiac death and stroke, affecting oxygen levels in the brain.
+Sleep Apnea: This condition elevates the risk of sudden cardiac death and stroke by affecting oxygen levels in the brain.

-Now, let’s dive deeper into the specifics.
-Sudden cardiac death is the leading cause, with cardiovascular issues, strokes, and sleep apnea being significant contributors.
-Surprisingly, carbon monoxide poisoning and sleep-related overdoses also play roles.
+Delving deeper, we find that sudden cardiac death emerges as the leading cause, with cardiovascular issues, strokes, and sleep apnea being significant contributors.
+Surprising as it may seem, incidents of carbon monoxide poisoning and sleep-related overdoses also play a role.

 Causes of Sleep-Related Deaths